 But apart from the 3D VFX component of the production phase, there is another stage in the 3D animation pipeline which deals with elements we might be more familiar with as “Visual Effects”!
 These are the effects that can be more easily achieved in 2D, rather than 3D.

 Let’s take a quick look at the 2D VFX component of the 3D animation pipeline’s post-production phase.
+But first, To get to know how VFX is used in animation, check out what is 2D animation complete guide.

-2D VFX is part of the post-production and is tightly tied to other stages of the same phase: compositing, color correction and final rendering; so much that the compositor and 2D visual effects artists of a project can be the same person.
+2D VFX is part of the post-production and is tightly tied to other stages of the same phase: compositing, color correction, and final rendering; so much that the compositor and 2D visual effects artists of a project can be the same person.

-2D visual effects are in fact flat simulations of events that originally occur in a three dimensional environment.
+2D visual effects are in fact flat simulations of events that originally occur in a three-dimensional environment.
 But most of the time there is no need to recreate them in 3D because they only need to move in the plane of a surface (the screen).

 Why do we use 2D VFX in 3D animations?

-The reason behind simulating these effects in 2D lies mostly in the fact that it takes much less time and effort to create such effects at the end of the project in a 2D application instead of a 3D software.
+The reason behind simulating these effects in 2D lies mostly in the fact that it takes much less time and effort to create such effects at the end of the project in a 2D application instead of 3D software.

 Moreover, 2D VFX can be of great help in fixing flawed shots.
 The production stage crew should do their job perfectly.
 But sometimes fixing things via 2D VFX in post-production is a lot more cost-effective than hours of re-working and re-rendering.